SUMMER STRING FESTIVAL

 Students in elementary school also have the opportunity to begin learning an instrument.

-Meet Our Guest Artists: Laurel Premo
+Meet Our Guest Artist: Laurel Premo

 Laurel Premo is a Michigan-based artist known for her rhythmically deep and rapt delivery of roots music, voiced on fiddle, finger-style electric guitar, lap steel, and voice.
 She has spent her life immersed in American and Nordic folk traditions, and is internationally known from her duo Red Tail Ring.
 Premo holds a BFA from the Performing Arts Technology Dept. of the University of Michigan School of Music, and has spent half-year stints at both the Sibelius Academy of Music in Helsinki, Finland and the University College of Southeast Norway in Telemark to study traditional music and dance